 KIDS WANNA PLAY

 Play is very important part of any youth sports program.
 If we look back at when we were kids, we fell in love with playing sports and being active by doing one thing… playing with our friends around the block.
 The challenge is that it is not safe for us to allow our children to just go play down the street with their buddies and be home before the street lights come on.
-The overriding premise of the report is that free play or down time as some call it is essential to the cognitive, physical, social and emotional well-being of children and for that matter, adults too!
+The overriding premise of the report is that free play or downtime as some call it is essential to the cognitive, physical, social, and emotional well-being of children and for that matter, adults too!

 So what is the answer?
-We suggest that you be very selective in which league, camp or team you choose to sign your child up to play.
+We suggest that you be very selective in which league, camp, or team you choose to sign your child up to play.
 Take a look at these factors:

-Competition is very important, having said that, if the child is put in a situation to compete or play, but has not fundamental skill or understanding of the rules of the game, we are setting them up for failure.
+Competition is very important, having said that, if the child is put in a situation to compete or play, but has no fundamental skill or understanding of the rules of the game, we are setting them up for failure.
 The best youth sports programs have a great balance between instruction and competition.

 We have league all the way down to 3 years old.
 To me, this is crazy.
 I would be very careful of league play until the child is in 3rd grade.
 If you are going to put your child in organized sports at a younger age, I would be sure that it is a developmental program with lots of free play as part of their schedule.

 What is taught is so very important, but do not forget to find who is doing the coaching.
-The message should be delivered to the kids by coaches who have been background checked and trained.
+The message should be delivered to the kids by coaches who have been background-checked and trained.
 I have found that college athletes tend to be great teachers of the game.
 They still have the athleticism to do the skills and the kills look up to them